Gorchakov

-Gorchakov, or Gortchakoff (Горчако́в), is a Russian princely family of Rurikid stock that is descended from the Rurikid sovereigns of Peremyshl, Russia.
+The House of Gorchakov, or Gortchakoff (Горчако́в), is a Russian noble family claiming descent from Michael of Chernigov, although it did not gain prominence until the 18th century.

 Aleksey Gorchakov

 The family first achieved prominence during the reign of Catherine II.
 Prince Aleksey Ivanovich (1769–1817) served with distinction under his uncle Suvorov in the Turkish Wars, and took part as a general officer in the Italian and Swiss operations of 1799, and in the war against Napoleon in Poland in 1806–1807 (Battle of Heilsberg).
 He succeeded Barclay de Tolly as the Minister of War in 1813.
 His brother Andrei Ivanovich Gorchakov (1776–1855) was a general in the Russian army who took a conspicuous part in the final campaigns against Napoleon.
-Their cousin Princess Pelageya Nikolayevna Gorchakova (1762–1838) was fictionalized by her grandson Leo Tolstoy in War and Peace.

 Pyotr Gorchakov

 Prince Peter Dmitrievich Gorchakov (1790–1868) served under Mikhail Kamensky and Mikhail Kutuzov in the campaign against Turkey, and afterwards against France in 1813–1814.
 In 1820 he suppressed an insurrection in the Caucasus, for which service he was raised to the rank of major-general.
 In 1828–1829 he fought under Prince Peter von Wittgenstein against the Turks, won an action at Aidos, and signed the treaty of peace at Adrianople.
 In 1839 he was made governor of Eastern Siberia, and in 1851 retired into private life.

 When the Crimean War broke out he offered his services to the emperor Nicholas, by whom he was appointed general of the VI army corps in the Crimea.
 He commanded the corps in the battles of Alma and Inkerman.
 He retired in 1855 and died at Moscow, on March 18, 1868.